pschool-in/curriculum/content/grammar/pronoun/pronoun-classifySentence.md

 (pronoun-3)

-Identify whether the sentence has a possessive pronoun or not.
+True or False: The below sentence has possessive pronoun.

-Yes
+True

 ```
 This notebook is mine.